emichael/dslabs/labs/lab3-paxos/README.md

 Your system will consist of `PaxosServer`s and `PaxosClient`s.
 The clients send `PaxosRequest`s to the servers, and servers respond with `PaxosReply`s.
 Each node has the list of servers in the system.
-You are only provided the aforementioned messages as well as the `ClientTimeout`; you will have to define the rest of the messages and timeouts your implementation uses.
+You are only provided the aforementioned messages as well as the `ClientTimer`; you will have to define the rest of the messages and timers your implementation uses.

 Your system should guarantee *linearizability* of clients' commands.
 That is, from the perspective of the callers of clients' functions and the results they